 While the sailing world anxiously awaits for more exciting details to come out ahead of the 36th America’s Cup – more good news is coming out of Bermuda about the benefits of hosting the 35th America’s Cup.

-In November 2017, the organizing authority published the America’s Cup Bermuda Legacy Impact report, highlighting the legacy and sustainably of the event sharing the benefits that came to the island – that will give a lasting legacy for years to come.
+In November 2017, the organizing authority published the America’s Cup Bermuda Legacy Impact report, highlighting the legacy and sustainability of the event sharing the benefits that came to the island – that will leave a lasting legacy for years to come.

 Below are some highlights, taken from directly the report, which you can read in full here.

 COMMUNITY OUTREACH BY ACBDA, ACEA & TEAMS $500,000 DONATED TO BERMUDA COMMUNITY

 From refurbished sailboats to school supplies, playground equipment, furniture, hydration stations, Wifi devices for public schools and computer equipment, donations were received by communities, schools, and government departments.
 These benefit Bermuda’s communities, leaving a legacy on the island.